chains-project/bacardi/results/results_baseline_buggy_line/gpt-4o-mini/471d07e01cd0c79dc9bed5344ed46418f4c078a2/patches/patch1/responses/ConstraintInfo.java_response.txt

       this.supportsUnder = supportsUnder;
     }

+    /**
+     * The Google Cloud Console tries to default to a configuration that matches the value specified
+     * in this Constraint.
+     */
     String getSuggestedValue() {
       return suggestedValue;
     }

+    /**
+     * Indicates whether subtrees of Cloud Resource Manager resource hierarchy can be used in
+     * Policy.allowed_values and Policy.denied_values.
+     */
     Boolean getSupportsUnder() {
       return supportsUnder;
     }

+    @Override
     public String toString() {
       return MoreObjects.toStringHelper(this)
           .add("suggestedValue", getSuggestedValue())